- Learn More

 Take a look at the schedule of events for this term to find out when the first Co-op Info Session is scheduled.
 In this session, you will hear more about the benefits of Co-op and learn how to make the most of your Co-op experience.

 School of Computing Science

 The Computing Science Co-op program is designed for full-time (minimum of 9 credits) undergraduate and post-baccalaureate diploma(PBD) students.
 Transfer students, direct entry high school students, international students, and mature students are all welcome to apply to the program.

-To complete the program and obtain a Co-op Certificate or Co-op Designation, undergraduate students must be willing and able to commit to a minimum 3 or 4 Co-op work terms prior to graduation, respectively.
-Co-op students alternate studies and work semesters before returning for at least one final semester of academic courses.
+To complete the program and obtain a Co-op Certificate, undergraduate students must be willing and able to commit to a minimum 3 Co-op work terms prior to graduation.
+Co-op students alternate studies and work terms before returning for at least one final term of academic courses.
 (PBD and Second Degree students should contact their coordinator after being admitted to confirm their specific requirements.)